tldr-pages/tldr/pages/linux/pw-dump.md

 > See also: `pw-mon`.
 > More information: <https://docs.pipewire.org/page_man_pw-dump_1.html>.

-- Print a JSON representation of the default PipeWire instance current state:
+- Print a JSON representation of the default PipeWire instance's current state:

 `pw-dump`